-Texas mass shooting leaves at least 6 injured, some critically
+Texas police launch manhunt after Bryan mass shooting leaves at least 6 injured, some critically

 No suspects are in custody

-A mass shooting in Texas on Thursday has left at least six people injured, with some in critical condition, according to preliminary reports.
+Texas police on Thursday launched a manhunt after a mass shooting left at least six people injured, with some in critical condition, according to preliminary reports.

-The shooting broke out around 3 p.m. at a business in Bryan in the 300 block of Stone City Drive, KBTX reported.
+The shooting happened before 3 p.m. at a business in Bryan in the 300 block of Stone City Drive, KBTX reported.

 The Eagle, a local newspaper, reported that authorities were on the scene at the corporate offices of Kent Moore Cabinets.

 Bryan Police Lt.
-Jason James said no suspects were in custody.
+Jason James said the shooter was not in custody.
+It was unclear whether anyone was killed.
 No further details have been released.

+Employees of the business were being interviewed, James said, and witnesses had identified a suspect.

 CLICK HERE TO GET THE FOX NEWS APP

-Bryan is about 100 miles northwest of Houston.
+Bryan is about 100 miles northwest of Houston and next to College Station, home of A&M University.

 This is a developing story.
 Check back for updates